 Sea Swimming: The Pros and Cons

 As well as being a great way to cool off in the summer sun, sea swimming yields plenty of other benefits when it comes to our mental and physical health.
-David Sautter, NASM-Certified Personal Trainer, says: “Ocean swimming, better known as open-water swimming, is a great way to improve your physical fitness while enjoying the benefits of being outside.”
+David Sautter, NASM-Certified Personal Trainer at Top Fitness Magazine, says: “Ocean swimming, better known as open-water swimming, is a great way to improve your physical fitness while enjoying the benefits of being outside.”
 Some of the primary pros of swimming in the sea that he highlights include:

 - Improving our cardiovascular health by giving our heart and lungs a workout